AminAzGol/little-html-css-class-C1/README.md

 and install a good and easy *editor :* [subime]

-*how to run a html file on your browser:*
+## how to run a html file on your browser:

 * creat a empty enything.html file and open it by sublime

 * write the primary codes of html

-*explain html , head , meta , link , body tags
+* explain html , head , meta , link , body tags

-*open the html file in browser
+* open the html file in browser

-*homeWork for next class*
+## homeWorks for next class

 * read [W3Schools](https://www.w3schools.com/) documents of html